brettferdosi/goftam/README.md

 ## Using Goftam

 With a Goftam input enabled, the input keyboard layout is set to the most recently used ASCII-capable layout (in many cases, this will be the keyboard layout of your computer's physical keyboard that you are used to).
 All inputted text is transliterated into the target language and script.
 Typing starts a transliteration composition, and transliteration candidates are displayed in a window underneath the composition.
-When you are ready to commit a composition, you can choose a candidate from the window using the arrow and enter keys, the mouse, or number keys corresponding to the nubmers next to the candidates.
+When you are ready to commit a composition, you can choose a candidate from the window using the arrow and enter keys, the mouse, or number keys corresponding to the numbers next to the candidates.
 The escape key cancels the in-progress composition.

 Typing a punctuation mark or symbol commits the in-progress composition by selecting the currently highlighted candidate, and the (potentially translated) symbol is then inserted.
 Typing a numeric digit while there is no composition in progress inserts a translated version of the digit.